Edward Fitzsimmons Dunne: Mayoralty

 Dunne resigned his judgeship to run for mayor in January 1905, winning election on April 4, 1905, beating the Republican John Maynard Harlan.
 Dunne won with majorities in 22 of 35 wards in the city.
 The final tally was 161,189 votes for Dunne and 138,671 given to Harlan.
 His election was greeted with jubilation by social reformers throughout the nation.
 He was formally inaugurated on April 10, 1905 in the council of chambers in Chicago.
 At the annual Jefferson Day banquet held shortly after his inauguration, he was praised by William Jennings Bryan and Mayor Tom L. Johnson as a dynamic new leader of the national movement for reform.
 The primary issue which Dunne had campaigned upon, and the primary issue he would focus on as mayor, was the city's traction issue, for which he sternly favored having a solution which would result in immediate municipal ownership of the city's streetcar lines.
 As his primary assistant, Dunne chose Clarence Darrow, who was given the title of "Special Traction Counsel to the Mayor".
 After Darrow resigned from this role in November 1905, in 1906 Dunne appointed Walter L. Fisher as his replacement.

 As Mayor, Dunne was instrumental in reducing the price of gasoline in Chicago from $1.00 to 85 cents, and of water from 10 cents to 7 cents per thousand gallons.
 He was also a strong proponent of municipal ownership of public utilities.

 Dunne was defeated in his bid for reelection in 1907 by Republican Fred A. Busse.

-A 1994 survey of experts on Chicago politics saw Dunne ranked as the tenth-best mayor in the city's history up to that point.
+A 1994 survey of experts on Chicago politics saw Dunne ranked as one of the ten best mayors in the city's history (up to that time).